 As the tryptophan began to wear off and thoughts shifted from turkey and cranberry sauce to Black Friday sales, consumers sharpened their sense for discounts and deals at stores throughout the nation.
 However, the smart shopper knows that is much more than just great sales on TVs, computers, microwaves, and toys.
 In many housing markets, you’ll find many homes are available at deep discounts, despite the continued national increase in home prices.
 For instance, if you’re willing to move to Albuquerque, NM, you’ve got a one-in-five chance (21.9%, to be exact) of finding a discount on a home.

-When speaking with your real estate agent or realtor about your home-hunting plans, make sure to ask about discounted listings, and what may cause a home to have a drop in its listing price.
-It may be something specific to the home, but in markets where discounts are popping up in increasing numbers, there’s likely a larger issue at play – too many homes on the market (too much supply), affordability issues, or something unique going on in the market (for a smaller metro, this could be a major employer leaving town).
+When speaking with your real estate agent or realtor about your home-hunting plans, make sure to ask about discounted listings and what may cause a home to have a drop in its listing price.
+It may be something specific to the home.
+Still, in markets where discounts are popping up in increasing numbers, there’s likely a larger issue at play – too many homes on the market (too much supply), affordability issues, or something unique going on in the market (for a smaller metro, this could be a major employer leaving town).

 Bottom Line: Discounts and deals are out there, but to find them, you’ve got to be a smart shopper, flexible with location, and have an agent or realtor who is just as determined as you are.